 After typing <return>, launch Notebooks, select your Notebooks Home folder and you should be set.

-Notebooks for Mac 2 provides a combined full text search and document filter in the footer of the document list (the second column).
+Notebooks for Mac provides a combined full text search and document filter in the header of the document list (the second column).

 Filter the Current List